aryanwise/Reinforcement-learning-on-Game/README.md

 pip install -r requirements.txt
 ```

-If you do not need the project or dependency you can uninstalle the required packages using:
+If you do not need the project or dependency you can uninstall the required packages using:

 ```bash
 pip uninstall -r requirements.txt